zieglerk/zieglerk.github.io/pages/publications.md

   Culture of Research and Scholarship in Matheamtics: Joint Research and Its Publication</a>.
 I prefer to follow this practice.
 - In recent times, bibliometric data is increasingly used to evaluate research.
-This is may be problematic, in particular when used to compare between disciplines.
+This is problematic, in particular when used across different disciplines.
 The Deutsche Mathematiker-Vereinigung (German Mathematical Society) has published a <a href="https://www.mathematik.de/images/DMV/dmvm-2019-0040.pdf">position